ZJLab-ZBZX/DCS-World-gym/README.md

 ```

 ## Contact us
-If you have any problems using the toolkit, please contact us via email at cyzhao1991@gmail.com
+If you have any issues or questions, feel free to contact us via email at cyzhao1991@gmail.com

 © 2024 Research Center for Intelligent Equipment of Zhejiang Lab